 There are many theories as to why Hillary Clinton lost the election.

-It feels like she always needs to be liked instead of being herself and like she’s always trying to tell people what they want to hear instead of telling what she believes.
+It feels like she always needs to be liked instead of being herself, and like she’s always trying to tell people what they want to hear instead of saying what she believes.

 Why It Mattered